 Death is inevitable.
 Death is imminent.
 Sooner or later it will come to every one of us.
 Death will come sooner to some than others.
 Losing someone in one’s life is one of the most painful things anybody can ever experience and it is this pain that makes it unforgettable.
 It is this pain that makes us appreciate life even more.
 And once we do get over this loss, it can provide a tremendous impact on our lives.
-You may also see bereavement thank you cards.
+You may also see Card Templates.

 Not all process the grief that death brings with it in the same way though.
 Some take it harder more than others.
 A parent losing a child.
 A husband turned to a widower.
 A soldier being the sole survivor of his troop.
 These are some pains of losing something or someone in a person’s life that sound unbearable to him/her.
 They are unimaginable.
 These are the pains that nobody should ever feel.
 To quote King Theoden of Rohan from Peter Jackson’s adaptation of The Two Towers, “No parent should have to bury their child.”
 You may also see simple thank you cards.

 In times of grief and mourning, friends are the greatest pillars of support for those who survive.
 Their condolences will be what eases that pain.
 Yes, they might not feel or even fathom the pain, but their presence can help in the mourning process.
 These are the people who will get you back up on your feet.
 These people will make you realize that yes, we might have lost someone, but we are not alone.
 For that, these people and their compassion deserved to be thanked.
 You may also see thank you card designs.